akiersky/color-swatcher/README.md

 If no color is selected, the plugin will generate swatches for each layer style in the document.

 ---
-It's my first Skech plugin, any feedback is appreciated!
+This is my first Skech plugin, any feedback is appreciated!